 Variety selection is important with pyracanthas to make sure you end up with a healthy plant that performs in a way you're happy with.

-- If you want something that stays small, try one of the dwarf varieties, such as Santa Cruz Prostrata, which is available at Plants Express and can be used as a groundcover.
+- If you want something that stays small, try one of the dwarf varieties, such as Santa Cruz Prostrata, which is available at Bamboo Pipeline and can be used as a groundcover.

 - Mohave is considered one of the top disease resistant varieties and is available at Sooner Plant Farm.